ETSIhackers/petsird-analytic-simulator/README.md

-# Analytic simulation of petsird v0.2 data using parallelproj
+# Analytic simulation of petsird v0.7.2 data using parallelproj

+This tool allows to "quickly" simulate and recostruct PETSIRD TOF listmode data using a simplified physics model (true coincidences only) and non-trivial detection efficiencies.

+One of it's aims is to be able to generate data that can be used to test implementation of software supporting the PETSIRD standard for listmode data.

 ## Create your conda / mamba environment